cherrynoize/ctrl/README.md

 ### Lightctl

-A portable brightness control widget with `light` support.
+A portable backlight control widget with support for different managers.

 Compatible with different system backlight settings (Intel and AMD), and tries to figure it out in other